patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+March 6, 2025
+Well, it seems I ran into a bit of a problem.
+When I was testing the declarations of TYPE, I started getting random crashes, i.e. , sometimes a crash, sometimes not.  about 1 crash for every
+4 runs or so.
+Not a good sign.
+I was lucky in that when it did creash, it crashed in the same two places, and the two together pointed to the fact that I was probably doing a "delete" two time on the same object.
+However, I was unable to come up with a method of actually finding where it was happening and how.
+In my efforts to find this problem I came to the sad realization that what I thought was a real cool way to implement a Recursive Desent Parcser turned out to be a bad idea instead.
+So the last couple of weeks I have been doing heavy modifications to the parser.
+Fixed the crash, I hope, and I am starting over verifying the parser and AST generation.

 Feb 18, 2025
 Fixing all sorts of things that were typed in just